Material Transfer Agreements (MTAs)

 That depends on the kind of material.
 You can use our self-serve MTA if ALL the following conditions are met:

 If ALL the above conditions are met, you may download the self-serve MTA instructions and form here.
 Please complete the form and send it to the recipient institution for execution.
-You may distribute the materials after returning the fully executed UBMTA to MTA@childrens.harvard.edu.
+You may distribute the materials after submitting an outgoing MTA request on Agreement Portal and uploading the fully executed UBMTA here.
 If these conditions are not met, TIDO will help with an appropriate MTA to enable the transfer.
-To begin the process, please download the outgoing MTA questionnaire here, fill it in completely, and send to MTA@childrens.harvard.edu.
+To begin the process, please submit an outgoing MTA request through Agreement Portal here.

 Is sharing human samples different from sharing other materials?